-20. What is the SFY 2016-2017 Medicaid DSH Report Survey?
+20. What is the SFY 2017-2018 Medicaid DSH Report Survey?
 Why is my hospital required to complete one?

-The SFY 2016-2017 Medicaid DSH Report Survey is a one-page form that DHS requests hospitals to complete and return via email.
-The SFY 2016-2017 Medicaid DSH Report Survey is designed to capture data elements for the Medicaid DSH Report that DHS is unable to determine from the FFS claims and MCO encounters retrieved from MMIS (e.g. self-pay, uninsured, and underinsured charges and revenues, OOS charges and revenues, local and county government programs, and how hospitals treated their assessment obligations).
+The SFY 2017-2018 Medicaid DSH Report Survey is a one-page form that DHS requests hospitals to complete and return via email.
+The SFY 2017-2018 Medicaid DSH Report Survey is designed to capture data elements for the Medicaid DSH Report that DHS is unable to determine from the FFS claims and MCO encounters retrieved from MMIS (e.g. self-pay, uninsured, and underinsured charges and revenues, OOS charges and revenues, local and county government programs, and how hospitals treated their assessment obligations).

-DHS will send the SFY 2016-2017 Medicaid DSH Report Survey directly to hospitals via email.
-Hospitals are afforded two weeks to complete the SFY 2016-2017 Medicaid DSH Report Survey and return it to DHS.
-DHS requires all hospitals subject to inclusion in the Medicaid DSH Report to complete the SFY 2016-2017 Medicaid DSH Report Survey.
-Failure to complete a SFY 2016-2017 Medicaid DSH Report Survey will result in zero values for the data elements captured by the SFY 2016-2017 Medicaid DSH Report Survey.
+DHS will send the SFY 2017-2018 Medicaid DSH Report Survey directly to hospitals via email.
+Hospitals are afforded two weeks to complete the SFY 2017-2018 Medicaid DSH Report Survey and return it to DHS.
+Hospitals should report data derived from claims records determined to be within the period based on discharge date.
+DHS requires all hospitals subject to inclusion in the Medicaid DSH Report to complete the SFY 2017-2018 Medicaid DSH Report Survey.
+Failure to complete an SFY 2017-2018 Medicaid DSH Report Survey will result in zero values for the data elements captured by the SFY 2017-2018 Medicaid DSH Report Survey.